jspillers/simple_service/README.md

 that perform exactly one task.
 When properly designed, these command objects can be reused in multiple organizers minimizing code duplication.

-When an organizer is instantiated a hash of arguments is passed in.
+When an organizer is instantiated a hash is passed in containing initial arguments.
 This hash is referred to as the context.
 The context hash is carried along throughout the sequence of command executions and modified by each command.
 After a successful run, the keys specified are returned.
 If keys are not specified, the entire context hash is returned.

+# Setup

 First, setup an Organizer class.
 An Organizer needs the following things defined: